mojo718/PawFolio/README.md

       This application is covered by the MIT license.

 ## Contributors 🧑‍🤝‍🧑
-Ryan Moise, Chelsea Ramdat, Jackie Gould, and Ben Montijo
+Ryan Moises, Chelsea Ramdat, Jackie Gould, and Ben Montijo

 ## Questions 🙋
 If there are any questions, feel free to email us at:  ryan.a.moises@gmail.com, Cbramdat@gmail.com, Jmgould913@gmail.com, and mojo718@yahoo.com